Key in a search term below to search our website.

 Preparing for the Art of Glass exhibition at National Museum of Scotland.

-The glass artists are working with glass in a variety of ways, whether manipulating it in a hot glass studio, casting it in a kiln or using new technologies such as waterjet cutting and 3D printing.
+The glass artists worked with glass in a variety of ways, whether manipulating it in a hot glass studio, casting it in a kiln or using new technologies such as waterjet cutting and 3D printing.

 The artists featured in #ArtofGlassExhibition are based around the UK, working from both isolated rural studios and busy urban locations.